sudotman/BetterWindows/README.md

 - Steam
 - Discord

-## 5. Chocolatey / Entertainment Essentials
+## 6. Chocolatey / Entertainment Essentials
 Fetches and installs:
 - VLC
 - Spotify

-## 6. Chocolatey / Satyam Essentials
+## 7 Chocolatey / Satyam Essentials
 Fetches and installs:
 Development and entertainment plus:
 - Android Debug Bridge

+## 8. Why / Rebloat
+If for some reason, you would want to rebloat your device in a proper way.

 ## To-Do:
-- Add a Debloater type script too to make it a one-stop solution.
-(Maybe fork the famous windows10debloater)
+- ~~Add a Debloater type script too to make it a one-stop solution.
+(Maybe fork the famous windows10debloater)~~
+- Reorganize the script a little bit (maybe a more procedural main-function based script)
+- Maybe rework the UI (not really needed as the basic selection menu gets the work done but would be more pleasing)
+- Remove redundant code, maybe have string selections/array selections to fetch chocolatey for example.
+And, also divide them into functions.